-When we decided to purchase new sheets last year, it was only after our favorite ones had ripped in multiple places and our limbs would poke through and get tangled up in the various holes throughout the night.
+When we decided to purchase new organic bed sheets last year, it was only after our favorite ones had ripped in multiple places and our limbs would poke through and get tangled up in the various holes throughout the night.
 This did not make for the most restful night of sleep.

 The old sheets were a “1,200 thread count” (that thread count number is actually BS as I’ll explain below) set we’d purchased 10+ years ago at a bargain store, and we’d broken them in to a supreme level of buttery-soft perfection–sort of like your favorite t-shirt that is so soft and thin it’s almost see through.

 As it became more clear that we’d need to replace our old sheets, I experienced equal parts trauma and panic.
 “I don’t know anything about sheets.”
 “I don’t want to spend a fortune, but we’ve got a responsibility to vote with our dollars.”
 “I can’t take a two week vacation to learn everything there is to know about bed sheets in order to make an informed purchase decision.”

 All of these thoughts went running through my head, since I knew that the research and purchase decision would largely fall on my shoulders.
 (Aaron, my husband, would have happily continued sleeping on the old sheets for years until there was only a single frayed thread left on top of an otherwise bare mattress.)